and-kost/sample-react-redux-ts/README.md

-# Sample of using React with Redux adn Typescript
+# Sample of using React with Redux andTypescript

 ## Available Scripts